MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/support-multiple-providers.md

 Here are a few things to note when you create or start sessions when you have multiple channel providers in your organization:

-- Sessions started using Dynamics 365 Channel Integration Framework 2.0 APIs are associated with the channel provider.
+- Sessions that are started by using Dynamics 365 Channel Integration Framework 2.0 APIs are associated with the channel provider.
 Providers are notified about events for the session started by them.

 - Providers can open new tabs only in the sessions they have started.

-- Providers cannot programmatically switch sessions or close sessions.
+- Providers can't programmatically switch sessions or close sessions.

 - Agents can manually switch and close sessions.
 As a best practice, we recommended that sessions are started after taking agent consent using a toast notification.

-- If a provider session is not in focus, and there's a new event in that session (such as a new unread message from a customer), then you can use the [requestFocusSession API](reference/microsoft-ciframework/requestfocussession.md) to show the agent that the session that's not in focus requires attention.
+- If a provider session is not in focus, and there's a new event in that session such as a new unread message from a customer, then you can use the [requestFocusSession API](reference/microsoft-ciframework/requestfocussession.md) to show the agent that the session that's not in focus requires attention.

 ## Start a home (default) session when your organization uses a single channel provider